 Identify the learning outcomes for this module, i.e. knowledge, skills and attributes to be developed through completion of this module.
-Outcomes should be referenced to the relevant QAA benchmark statements and the .
+Outcomes should be referenced to the relevant QAA benchmark statements and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (2008).
 The SEEC Credit Level Descriptors for Further and Higher Education 2003 and Queen Mary Statement of Graduate Attributes should also be used as a guiding framework for curriculum design.